TITLE 68: PROFESSIONS AND OCCUPATIONS

 v) Shall be under the direct on-site supervision of a licensed cosmetologist or licensed esthetician.
 Only 1 student shall be supervised by 1 licensed cosmetologist or licensed esthetician.

-C) A licensed esthetics school shall state clearly in the student contract or enrollment agreement that the school offers an internship program.
+C) A licensed esthetics school shall state clearly in the enrollment agreement that the school offers an internship program.

 D) The licensed esthetics school shall enter into a contract with the student, the registered salon and licensed cosmetologist or licensed esthetician.
 The contract shall contain all of the provisions set forth in this subsection (a)(5) and any other requirements of the internship program established by the school.
 The contract shall be signed by the student, the school and the licensed cosmetologist or licensed esthetician.
 Any party to the contract may terminate the contract at any time.